 Out of the major macronutrients, including fats, carbs, and protein, fat is probably the most misunderstood.
 Fats are a source of energy, and we need it to absorb the vitamin contents of our food.

 The American Heart Association recommends limiting the consumption of saturated fats to 5-6% of your total daily calories.
 Look to add more unsaturated fat sources to your diet like eating fish with omega-3 fatty acids, using extra virgin olive oil to prepare foods and snacking on cheese, seeds, and nuts.
+You can also look into exploring a low-carb diet as well for special dietary needs.

 4. Fill Out a Meal Log